Frequently asked questions

 If I don’t have any capacity, I can usually recommend other trusted copywriters who can help.

-Before our meeting, I’ll send over a few questions to help me gather some initial information.
+Before our meeting, I’ll send over a few questions to help gather some initial information.
 This is all part of the briefing process.

 For a fun take on this, take a look at my blog on what Mad Men teaches us about the copywriting brief.